redomino/redomino_cartasi/README.txt

 redomino_cartasi
 ================

-Cartasi (www.cartasi.it) payment method processor (light version) for Django LFS ecommerce (http://getlfs.com).
+Cartasi (www.cartasi.it, also known as "XPay CARTASI") payment method processor (light version) for Django LFS ecommerce (http://getlfs.com).

 Put into you settings.py module the right configuration, for example: